Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 After the news of this horrific tragedy broke, the fear of black bears became real among hikers.

-To address this situation, the Ministry of Natural Resources asked Keith Scott, a beer expert, for assistance.
+To address this situation, the Ministry of Natural Resources asked Keith Scott, a bear expert, for assistance.

 In an attempt to calm people, Scott explained that attacks of this nature are rare.
 He even produced statistics and assured people that only four fatalities had ever been reported due to black bear attacks.

-Keith told the crowd that the police were tracking the bear who had acquired a predator-type nature and had become a threat to anyone nearby.
+Keith told the crowd that police were tracking the bear, who had acquired a predator-type nature and had become a threat to anyone nearby.

-Alex (Jeff Roop) and Jen (Missy Peregrym) go camping on the weekend.
+Alex (Jeff Roop) and Jen (Missy Peregrym) play the roles of the real-life Marc Jordan and his wife Jacqueline Perry.

 Right on their arrival, Alex is warned by a park ranger.
-The officer tells him his preferred trail is closed and he should go somewhere else.
+The officer tells him his preferred trail is closed and he should use a different trail.

 At night, when Jen and Alex are setting up for dinner, a tour guide named Brad (Eric Balfour) comes to say hello to them.